-Once you’ve had one cold sore, stress, sunlight, or hormonal changes can trigger the virus to activate and give you another one.
+Once a person has had one cold sore, stress, sunlight, or hormonal changes can trigger the virus to activate again.

 There are over-the-counter and prescription remedies that claim to treat the pain and inflammation that cold sores cause.
-But researchers are beginning to find that the organic compounds found in some essential oils might treat cold sores just as effectively.
+But researchers are beginning to find that the organic compounds found in some essential oils could treat cold sores as well.

-This is good news for people that get cold sores, because essential oils might have a lower risk of harsh side effects than pharmaceutical cold sore treatments.
-Some strains of herpes have developed resistance to the drugs we’ve been using to treat them for years, but essential oils can be effective against these strains.
+Some strains of herpes have developed resistance to the drugs used to treat them, but essential oils could potentially be effective against these strains.

 Essential oils are very concentrated plant oils.
 They’re not meant to be taken orally.
 Some are toxic when ingested.

-Essential oils are meant to be applied topically or inhaled, using an infuser.
+Essential oils are meant to be applied topically or diffused in the air and inhaled as aromatherapy.
 Always dilute essential oils in a carrier oil, like sweet almond oil, coconut oil, or jojoba oil, before applying to the skin.
 Usually 3 to 5 drops of essential oil to 1 ounce of sweet almond or olive oil is the go-to recipe.